-No matter how clean your dog or how spotless your house is, there are times when you may be visited by unwelcome guests.
+No matter how clean your dog or how spotless your house is, there are times when unwelcome guests may visit you.

-Despite its diminutive size the flea is a mighty adversary and should not be underestimated!
+Despite its diminutive size, the flea is a mighty adversary and should not be underestimated!
+You’ll want to get rid of fleas as soon as you notice there’s a problem to prevent a full-blown flea infestation.
 So what is the best way of getting rid of fleas in the house?

 All about fleas

 They may be a complete pain, but the flea is quite remarkable.
 Not only are there over 2,000 species and subspecies of fleas, but a single female is capable of laying between 40-50 eggs a day for around 50 days.
 That’s a whopping 2,000 eggs in a lifetime.

 Without wanting to sound like a flea fan, here are some other facts about our flea foes;